SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-site-provisioning-solutions.md

 ---
 title: SharePoint site provisioning solutions
-description: Transition your SharePoint Online and SharePoint site provisioning solutions from full-trust code to the add-in model. ms.date: 4/24/2018
+description: Transition your SharePoint Online and SharePoint site provisioning solutions from full trust code to the add-in model. ms.date: 4/24/2018
 ---